 October is the ideal time to experience the captivating beauty of Acadia National Park.
 As the foliage transforms into a mesmerizing tapestry of red, gold, and orange hues, the park’s landscape becomes a breathtaking sight to behold.

-All Acadia National Park adventurers should enjoy the enchanting Jordan Pond trail.
-After you tackle the trail, be sure to top at the Jordan Pond House for a delicious tea and indulge in their renowned popovers.
+All Acadia National Park adventurers should enjoy the enchanting Jordan Pond Trail.
+After you tackle the trail, be sure to stop at the Jordan Pond House for a delicious tea and indulge in their renowned popovers.
 And of course, going to Cadillac Mountain for sunrise or sunset is an absolute must!
 You can either hike or drive to the top (driving does require a permit).
-Either way, the 360 view is breathtaking, especially with the stunning fall foliage.
+Either way, the 360-degree view is breathtaking, especially with the stunning fall foliage.

 An aerial view of the fall foliage and lake in Acadia National Park in October.

-• Where to Stay: Bar Harbor Grand Hotel
+• Top Hotel Pick: Bar Harbor Grand Hotel

 • Nearest Major Airport: Bangor International Airport

-The riverfront is another must-visit destination on any Savannah itinerary.
-Part of the city’s Historic District, the riverfront is known for its large City Market and the touristy, fun River Street.
-You can also walk through Forsyth Park, stroll down the beautiful Jones Street, and take a tour of Bonaventure Cemetery.
+The Savannah Riverfront is another must-visit destination on any Savannah itinerary, part of Savannah’s Historic District.
+You can also walk through Forsyth Park, stroll down the beautiful Jones Street, and take a tour of Bonaventure Cemetery

 • Nearest Major Airport: Savannah/Hilton Head International Airport